A minimalist wardrobe can save you money and time! Check out our tips for simplifying your life with a minimalist wardrobe.

 A minimalist wardrobe is not as boring as you think.
 It is simply a way of making things easier and allowing yourself to be less consumer-driven and be not only OK with the basics but happy about them.
 Here are some ways a minimalist wardrobe can make your life easier.

 How To Simplify Your Life With a Minimalist Wardrobe

 Decide how much you need to keep in your closet and keep it at that level, only purchasing something new as things wear out.
-If enough pieces for a 2 week period of time and that is working for you, then it makes sense to keep your clothing at that level.
+If you have enough pieces for a 2 week period of time and that is working for you, then it makes sense to keep your clothing at that level.
 If you have enough that you can mix it up all week long, and you are content with that, then maintain that level.

-Not only is this way of minimalizing this area of your life convenient, it also save you money because you won't feel the need to keep up with the newest trends by purchasing entire new outfits.
-If you buy basics that are timeless, you can jazz them up with a few low cost accessories to update.
+Not only is this way of minimalizing this area of your life convenient, it also saves you money because you won't feel the need to keep up with the newest trends by purchasing entire new outfits.
+If you buy basics that are timeless, you can jazz them up with a few low-cost accessories to update.